 Male Contraceptives: Limiting male contraception to vasectomies and condoms, as is the case today, is very restrictive.
 CONRAD has supported investigators who are aggressively researching different compounds that can disrupt sperm production and function, so that safe, effective and inexpensive contraceptives can be offered to men.
-In collaboration with the World Health Organization (WHO), CONRAD is completing a clinical trial of a long-acting injectable hormonal contraceptive for men in several countries.
-Enrollment has ended and all men are in the Recovery Phase.
+In collaboration with the World Health Organization (WHO), CONRAD conducted a clinical trial of a long-acting injectable hormonal contraceptive for men in several countries.
+The study was halted due to side effects.

 Female Contraceptives: While women have more contraceptive options than men, the high number of unplanned pregnancies throughout the world points to the need for additional contraceptive options.
 To address this need, CONRAD researchers are investigating novel leads for new hormonal and non-hormonal contraceptives and testing new contraceptive methods in the clinic.

 To learn more about CONRAD's male and female contraceptive preclinical activities, click here.